-Ballroom Dancing Show WE ARE THE CHAMPIONS to Return to Westchester Broadway Theatre Tonight
+Ballroom Dancing Show WE ARE THE CHAMPIONS to Return to Westchester Broadway Theatre This June

-"We Are the Champions" returns to the Westchester Broadway Theatre for one performance only tonight.
+"We Are the Champions" returns to the Westchester Broadway Theatre for one performance only on Tuesday evening, June 7th.

 The show that highlights every phase of ballroom dancing in showcase presentations in two 50-minutes acts continues to perform to sold-out audiences as it tours the United States.
 The current show features Italy's Classical Showdance Champions as well as Argentine Tango stars and four other World and American champions.